jgraph/drawio-integration/README.md

 2. Send load message
 3. Wait for save/edit message

 In some cases, additional steps may be required to check for a draft state or to export the diagram as an image. <a href="https://support.draw.io/pages/viewpage.action?pageId=8945851" target="_blank">Here</a> is a simple embedding walk-through.
+Special messages are available in the protocol to show draft states or a template dialog.

+Fonts, default styles, color palettes, libraries, CSS and more can be configured to match the environment and style of the host application.
+See localstorage-svg.html example.
+It is also possible to

 The following examples are available: